-More than 2,400 volunteers from across Scotland have signed up to work with us as part of the Experience Panels.
+More than 2,400 volunteers from across Scotland signed up to work with us as part of the Experience Panels.

 Who can join the Experience Panels

 The Experience Panels involve people with direct, personal experience of the benefits that are being devolved to the Scottish Government.
 This covers:

 - Industrial Injuries Disablement Benefit

 - benefits that are part of the Regulated Social Fund:

 - Cold Weather Payments and Winter Fuel Payments